-If you’re interested in art, architecture and interiors, as well as in people, this well-established Interior Design degree will prepare you for a career in this growing and competitive industry.
+If you’re interested in art, architecture and interiors, as well as in people, our Interior Design degree will prepare you for a career in this growing and competitive industry.
 Starting with the principles of interior design, you’ll progress to larger projects, explore spatial design and specialise in the remodelling of existing buildings for new use.

-You will work on industry-related projects, working with professional designers, learning how to handle a project with real clients and budgets, and how to operate as a freelance designer.
+You will work on industry-related projects, working with professional designers, learning how to handle a project with real clients and budgets, and how to operate as a freelance interior designer.
 This can lead to work placements and project management skills that employers value.
-Live projects are a key feature of our Interior Design course, and thanks to our excellent links, our students’ work is regularly selected and used by companies across the UK.
+Live projects are a key feature of our Interior Design course, and thanks to our excellent links, our students’ work is regularly selected and used by companies in Cardiff and across the UK.

 Course assessment is through regular coursework submissions, in addition to examinations in some areas.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

 An interview and portfolio are required for this Interior Design course.
 Your portfolio should demonstrate strong artistic and design abilities.

 Your portfolio should be a carefully constructed selection of your work, preferably produced during your most recent course of study, and can include any personal work or projects that you feel are relevant to the course.
 All work should be well organised and presented.

 You should be prepared to discuss your work and the designers, and/or artists who have influenced you.
 Here are some interview tips that will help.

 BCC - CDD to include a relevant art and design subject (this is equivalent to 104-80 UCAS tariff points).t